akshayskrishna/Immich-Backup-Snapshot/README.md

 - copies the external library (if provided)
 - automatically starts Immich again after completion (even if something fails)

-## Prerequisites
+> [!IMPORTANT]
+>

-- backup folder should be created before running the script
+> - backup folder should be created before running the script
-- Immich service is expected to be running
+> - Immich service is expected to be running while running the script.

 ## How it works